treehouses/treehouses.github.io/pages/vi/find-pi.md

-# Finding your Pi
+# Finding the Raspberry Pi on Your Local Network

+## Objectives

-There are several ways to find the local IP address of your Raspberry Pi, which you will need to know for the subsequent steps.
+- Learn different methods to find your Raspberry Pi's IP address on your local network for connecting in later steps.

-**NOTE**: **You will only need to do at least *one* of the methods below, but it is good to know all of them.**
+**NOTE**: **You only need to use *one* of the methods below, but it's helpful to know all of them.**

-## Method 0: Looking at your router
+## Method 0: Checking Your Router

-If you have access to your router's admin account, you can log into it and view the currently connected devices.
-Here, you will be able to find your Raspberry Pi device (named "treehouses"), and its IP address.
+If you have access to your router's web interface or app, you can log in and view the list of currently connected devices.
+Here, you’ll find your Raspberry Pi device (named "treehouses") along with its IP address.

+Certainly!
+Here’s the text with the proper Markdown formatting for code blocks:

 ## Method 1: Using treehouses remote

-In the [previous step](treehouses-remote.md), you were able to access the terminal on treehouses remote using Bluetooth.
-Here, run `treehouses networkmode info`.
-The output in `bridge` mode will look like this:
+In the [previous sub-step](treehouses-remote.md), you accessed the terminal on treehouses remote via Bluetooth.
+Now, run the command `treehouses networkmode info` in the treehouses remote terminal.

+The output in `bridge` mode with the Raspberry Pi connected to your home network will look something like this:

 ```
 wlan0: essid: wifiname, ip: 192.168.0.19, has password
 ap0: essid: treehouses, ip: 192.168.2.1, has no password
 ```

-The first ip address listed is your Pi's ip address.
+Look for the IP address on either the `wlan0` (Wi-Fi) or `eth0` (Ethernet) line, depending on your connection type.

-## Method 2: Pinging your Raspberry Pi
+## Method 2: Pinging Your Raspberry Pi with its Hostname

-Type `ping treehouses.local`, `ping treehouses.home` or `ping treehouses.lan` in your computer terminal or command prompt (Windows users will need to install [Bonjour](https://support.apple.com/kb/DL999?viewlocale=en_US&locale=en_US)).
+Type `ping treehouses.local`, `ping treehouses.home` or `ping treehouses.lan` in your computer's terminal or Windows Command Prompt (Windows users might need to install [Bonjour](https://support.apple.com/kb/DL999?viewlocale=en_US&locale=en_US)).
 You should see something like this:

 ```
 $ ping treehouses.local
 PING treehouses.local (192.168.0.19): 56 data bytes